eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ![Open Registry Manager](./images/remoteeclipse/registryManager.png)

 3\.
-Complete the docker registry connection details:
+Complete the Docker registry connection details:

 ![New Registry](./images/remoteeclipse/newReg1.png)

-1. Add your dockerhub username
+1. Add your Docker Hub username
-2. Add your dockerhub password
+2. Add your Docker Hub password
 3. Click the checkbox to desigate this registry as push registry
-4. Your dockerhub namespace (which is usually the same as your username)
+4. Your Docker Hub namespace (which is usually the same as your username)

 The connection is tested to validate your credentials, and these are then stored in a Kubernetes secret within the Codewind service.